sirnuke/steambridge/README.md

 * Purchasing a used car without driving it.
 * Telling my significant other that what they are upset about "isn't a big deal."
-* And while clarifying, insinuating that they are fat.

 But I won't use SteamBridge with an account of importance.
 I understand Valve has the ability, and potentially the cause, to swing the banhammer.